websanco/liferay-learn/docs/dxp/7.x/en/process-automation/workflow/designing-and-managing-workflows/workflow-designer-overview.md

 * State
 * [Task](./workflow-designer/creating-workflow-tasks.md)

-Finally, you have the full power of Groovy (a supported Java-based scripting language) to perform any necessary action on assets being moved through your workflows.
+Finally, you have the full power of Groovy (a supported Java-based scripting language) to perform necessary actions on assets being moved through your workflows.

 ![Users can add a Groovy script to their workflow nodes.](./workflow-designer-overview/images/05.png)